You can test your internet download and upload speeds from the Google Home app.

 - Network congestion is a factor.
 Depending on what you’re doing, when you’re doing it and what other people on the internet are doing, your download speed could potentially be higher or lower than your speed results.

 This measures how fast your network can send data to a server.
 Upload speed is important for online gaming, video or voice calls, and uploading large files like videos to YouTube or backing up photos.
-This is measured in megabits-per-second (Mbps).
+Upload speed is measured in Mbps.

 Overall performance also depends on internet speed